lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 }
 ```

 Now let’s add some colour to our example.
-We will pass another array of floats to our `Mesh` class which hold the colour for each coordinate in the quad.
+We will pass another array of floats to our `Mesh` class which holds the colour for each coordinate in the quad.

 ```java
 public Mesh(float[] positions, float[] colours, int[] indices) {